Looks Are Deceiving

 His bedside manner wasn’t exactly comforting, but those words sparked something in me.
 They were the start of my journey of deep self-discovery and powerful transformation, and the reason I am here sharing my story with you today!

-After what I heard I was still in shock.
+After what I heard, I was still in shock.
 How could this be?
 I was only 49.
 I ate well, exercised, took care of myself… or so I thought.

-After that, I was referred to an endocrinologist.
+Soon after I was referred to an endocrinologist.
 But the waitlist?
 A whopping eighteen months here in Canada.
 Unless I had already broken my back or hip, I wasn’t considered an urgent case.
 (I know… I rolled my eyes too.)
 I seriously thought about travelling to see someone sooner, but at the time, it just wasn’t financially possible.

 That’s when I started looking into other options.
-Deep down, I knew my early menopause and resulting estrogen deficiency were major factors affecting my bones.
+Deep down, I knew my early menopause resulting in an estrogen deficiency were major factors affecting my bones.
 I needed someone who could help me tackle that directly and support me in rebuilding bone strength – but finding that kind of help proved to be a challenge in our regular medical system.
 The first solution offered was always bone medication, never hormones (gah!!).
 This is a huge topic on its own, and one I’ll definitely dive deeper into soon, because I’ve learned so much since last summer!

 Back to my journey – September rolled around, and with the kids back in school, I finally got in to see the endocrinologist thanks to a last-minute cancellation.
 (Quick tip: always ask to be added to their cancellation list – polite persistence pays off!).
 He was a younger doctor, recently graduated.
 Sometimes that can actually be a good thing, as they often bring a fresh perspective compared to those who have been in the field for decades.
 I remember sitting in the waiting room with many seniors, and when he called my name, he looked at everyone but me.
 He called again, and I said, “That’s me.”
 He looked confused – I could tell he was puzzled as to why someone “so young” was there.